photovoltex/tauri-interop/README.md

 the frontend.
 The usage is not as intuitive and has to some inconveniences that make it quite hard to recommend.
 To improve the usage, this crate provides the derive-marcos `Event`, `Emit` and `Listen`.
 The `Event` macro is just a conditional wrapper that expands to `Emit` for the tauri compilation and `Listen` for the wasm compilation.
 It is the intended way to use this feature.
-The usage is explained in more detail in the [event](#event-backend--frontend-communication) section.
+The usage is explained in the documentation of the `Event` macro. section.

 ## Basic usage: